Jacobnordvall/ARDUINO_ANIMATED_CAR_BLINKERS/README.md

 -  FRONT DRL:
 <br>Static white. has optional bootup animation.

+-  REVERSE LIGHT:
+<br>Animates on and animates off.
+<br>fills from the middle and out to the sides and then turns off from the middle and out.

 - BRAKES + DRL:
 <br>Runs in DRL mode until low brake input is detected, Then it fills the strip at max brightness from the middle out to the sides simultaneously (and holds it).
 IF high brake is detected while low brake is also, then it will flash. has optional bootup animation.
 <br>